 &lt;sup>8Let us explain the code in Definition 6.1 in somewhat more detail.
-First of all, Instruction 0 is only a technicality (needed even if we require, as we do, that memory is initialized to "all zeros"), and the "interesting" part of the code is Instructions 1 through 7, which are the instructions responsible for reading the primary input.
+First of all, Instruction 0 is only a technicality, and the "interesting" part of the code is Instructions 1 through 7, which are the instructions responsible for reading the primary input.
 Register r0 stores a pointer to the last available address, while register r1 holds the current word read from the primary input tape (i.e., tape 0).
 Instruction 2 reads the next primary input word from the tape; if there is one, then it is stored in register r1 and the condition flag flag is not set; otherwise flag is set.
 Instruction 3 checks if flag is set.
 If flag is not set, the program proceeds to increase the counter r0 and then store in memory the new word from the input; then the program jumps back to Instruction 2 in order to try to read a new word from tape 0.
-Otherwise, if flag is set, the program jumps to Instruction 7 in order to store in address 1 the current value of r0, which holds address n+1 (where n is the number of words in the primary input) which is the address at which the last word was stored.
+Otherwise, if flag is set, the program jumps to Instruction 7 in order to store in address $2^{W-1}$ the current value of r0, which holds address $2^{W-1} + n \cdot inc$ (where n is the number of words in the primary input) which is the address at which the last word was stored.

-&lt;sup>9 A program may, later, reuse these memory addresses.
+$^{9}$ A program may, later, reuse these memory addresses.
 However, the primary input tape is fully consumed and cannot be read again.